infil00p/CordovaComponentCase/README.md

 The config.xml to configure plugins can be found in app/res/xml.
 Unfortunately, plugins will have to be manually installed, since plugman does not support this new directory structure.

-As usual, this code is licenced under the Apache Licence v2.0
+As usual, this code is licenced under the Apache Licence v2.0, and this is intended as a code example only.